-Mikey Williams got the best of TNT on Wednesday night, but make no mistake about thinking that he was out for some personal vendetta whatsoever.
+Mikey Williams got the best of TNT on Wednesday night, but make no mistake about thinking that he was out for some personal vendetta.

-It was actually his first time to play against his former team since that messy split a couple of years ago, but all that is in the past now, as it’s all love between the star guard and the franchise in which he began his PBA career.
+That night was his first time playing against his former team since that messy split a couple of years ago.
+But it’s all in the past now for the star guard and the franchise in which he began his PBA career.

 “No love lost; still got mad love for everybody,” he told reporters moments after their 97-92 victory at the Ninoy Aquino Stadium, their second in three outings to keep their playoff hopes up in the Season 50 Commissioner’s Cup.

-Williams was among those anticipated to come into the marquee matchup given his history with the Tropang 5G, who selected him at fourth overall during the 2021 Rookie Draft–a pick that came from NLEX through a three-team trade.
+Many were anticipating watching Williams in the marquee matchup given his history with the Tropang 5G, who selected him at fourth overall during the 2021 Rookie Draft — a pick that came from NLEX through a three-team trade.

-It was with the flagship MVP ball club where he tasted the highest of highs in Asia’s first play-for-pay league, having won a Philippine Cup championship during his rookie year and then a Governors’ Cup title the following season.
+It was with the flagship MVP ball club where he tasted the highest of highs in Asia’s first play-for-pay league, having won a Philippine Cup championship during his rookie year and then a Governors’ Cup title a season later.

-A contractual dispute that got protracted, however, dented what had been a harmonious relationship between the two, leading to his termination by November 2023 and a subsequent absence in the league that ran long.
+But a prolonged contract dispute dented what had been a harmonious relationship between the two, leading to his termination in November 2023 and an extended absence from the league.

-Fast forward to now, and he’s all clad in purple and teal, representing one of the PBA’s younger franchises, serving as a vet to a youth-laden crew.
+Fast forward to now, and he’s wearing purple and teal while representing one of the PBA’s younger franchises, serving as a vet to a youth-laden crew.

-And since joining Converge before the ongoing conference, fans and observers alike waited for their bout against TNT, as it would pit him against his ex-team, which finally came about on Wednesday night at the old venue in Malate.
+And since joining Converge before the ongoing conference, fans and observers alike waited for their bout against TNT, since it would pit him against his ex-team.
+That finally arrived on Wednesday night at the old venue in Malate.

-Williams was actually among those prepared for by Coach Chot Reyes and his men defensively, and they did limit the spitfire swingman, although he still finished with 13 points, two rebounds, and three assists to lead the bench.
+Coach Chot Reyes and his men had prepared defensively for Williams, and they did limit the spitfire swingman, although he still finished with 13 points, two rebounds, and three assists to lead the bench.

-He was also responsible for settling the final count with a split during the dying seconds, and as the final buzzer rang, he made sure to greet his teammates from before, as well as his old mentor, before rejoining his squad.
+He was also responsible for settling the final count with a split during the dying seconds.
+But as the final buzzer rang, he made sure to greet his former teammates, as well as his old mentor, before rejoining his squad.

 “That was always heartfelt,” he reflected.
 “I went to battle with those guys across the other side of the floor.
 It’s always good seeing everybody.”